CsabaDu/CsabaDu.DynamicTestData/README.md

 ---

-Together, these options showcase the flexibility and power of the CsabaDu.DynamicTestData framework in adapting to diverse testing needs while maintaining consistency, type safety, and expressive test design.
+Together, these options showcase the flexibility and power of the **CsabaDu.DynamicTestData** framework in adapting to diverse testing needs while maintaining *consistency*, *type safety*, and *expressive test design*.

 ---